AbhinavDShetty/Hack-Babies-2.0/README.md

 # 🧭 Overview

-# Moleculens — AI‑Powered Molecular Visualization & Reaction Animator
+# Moleculens — AI‑Powered Molecular Visualization Platform

 Moleculens is an end‑to‑end chemistry platform that allows users to: